daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-07-12-HMW-DNA-Acropora pulchra-sperm.md

 | Bottom1   | 20.8       |
 | Bottom2   | 21.4        |

 Next steps: On 20231012 Danielle and Hollie looked into troubleshooting steps.
-It was suggested to reduce the material (used 150 uL of sperm sample) from the original inpur volume of 300 uL.
+It was suggested to reduce the material (used 150 uL of sperm sample) from the original input volume of 300 uL.
 Upon using half of the input volume, step 3 of the protocol was adjusted to use half the ProteinaseK and RNase as well.
 Also, Danielle used the vertical rotating mixer now set up by the molecular Putnam bench so that this step will be more precise and hopefully help to dissolve/re-suspend the HMW DNA.
 The last adjustment was to reduce the elution buffer by 1/2 as well for step 9 of the protocol.

 Qubit results on 150 uL sample: